pam-exchange/SymantecPAM-A2A/Docs/AI-SecureTomcat-SourceCode.md

 - sends it to `echoApp` over HTTPS,
 - prints the decrypted response.

-It serves purely as a demonstration of fetching a key from PAM and encrypting a message.␤
+It serves purely as a demonstration of fetching a key from PAM and encrypting a message.